Mobile Home Interior Design Ideas

 Use light paint colors to reflect light.

-Remove unnecessary walls for an open floor plan.
+Remove unnecessary walls to create an open floor plan.

 Comments